Are you stuck in a procrastination spiral?

 After all, surely it means we have failed to do something we believe we should be doing.

-But procrastination has NOTHING to do with being unmotivated and is 100% related to STRESS.
+But procrastination has NOTHING to do with being ‘bad’ and is 100% related to STRESS.

-This is also the reason that people often feel they have no control over it, because it’s not so much a deliberate choice as it is related to your intrinsic need for RELIEF from whatever it is that feels overwhelming.
+This is also the reason that people often feel they have no control over it, because it’s not so much a deliberate choice as it is related to your intrinsic need to give yourself a break from whatever it is that feels overwhelming.

 Makes sense right?